Kristina enjoys traveling, sharing experiences, and plans to explore new destinations with her family at every possible

 If you'd rather stay inland, there's plenty of fun to be had in the sand.
 The Okoboji area has several public beaches available to visit.
-According to Vacation Okoboji, the most popular is Terrace Park Beach, a public area with 1200 feet of sand.
+According to Vacation Okoboji, the most popular beach is Terrace Park Beach, a public area with 1200 feet of sand.
 Many of the local resorts also have private beach areas for resort guests to enjoy.
-So find a spot in the warm sand, dig in your toes, pop up your umbrella, then relax and enjoy.
+So find yourself a spot in the warm sand, dig in your toes, pop up your umbrella, relax and enjoy!

 9. Concerts and Music